HPC Interconnect

 MPI programs use the interconnect to utilize many compute nodes in parallel for large and complex calculations.
 By means of the interconnect, the MPI tasks convey data, states and intermediary results among each other.

-Infiniband HDR: The storage system (Home, Projects, Scratch) is the core of the interconnect fabric, and manages the whole system based on HDR: „High Data Rate“ = 100 GBit/s.
+Infiniband HDR: The storage system (Home, Projects, Scratch) is the core of the interconnect fabric, and manages the whole system based on HDR: „High Data Rate“ 100 = 100 GBit/s (formerly EDR).

 Lichtenberg II Cluster Stage 2

-Infiniband HDR: in cluster stage 2 of the Lichtenberg II cluster, the compute and login nodes have Mellanox ConnectX cards of the “HDR100” standard.
+Infiniband HDR: the compute and login nodes feature Mellanox ConnectX cards of the “HDR100” standard:

 “High Data Rate” 100 = 100 GBit/s.